 » Conducting an annual survey to determine remaining landfill capacity

 » Guarding against the disposal of hazardous waste, unauthorized special waste and PCBs

 The Division has the responsibility to regulate solid waste storage, processing and disposal facilities in order to protect public health and the environment.

 The Division of Solid and Hazardous Waste Management has the right to inspect a facility as deemed necessary and without announcement, terminate a permit or deny a renewal for non-compliance, and establish permit conditions in order to achieve compliance with federal laws.
 Penalties for noncompliance range from administrative orders to fines up to $5,000 per day per violation.

 Applications and further assistance can be obtained from the Division of Solid and Hazardous Waste Management.
-New applicants who need more than one permit can contact their regional Environmental Coordinator for further assistance.
+New applicants who need more than one permit can contact their Environmental Field Office for further assistance.

 » TDEC Rule Chapter 0400-11-01-.02,